The job application process can be nerve-wracking, harrowing and just plain stressful.

 So what can organizations do to ensure they hire the right people without alienating them in the process?

-Here are a few simple tactics you can employ to make your job application process more candidate-friendly:
+Here are a few simple tactics from our expert HR consultants that can make your job application process more candidate-friendly:

 1. Keep your applications short.